Hebrews 10:1

 A NEW COVENANT WITH ISRAEL

-THIS IS THE COVENANT THAT I WILL MAKE WITH AFTER THOSE DAYS - Remember that these are the words the Holy Spirit is speaking (Heb 10:15).
+THIS IS THE COVENANT (diatheke) THAT I WILL MAKE (diatithemi) WITH THEM AFTER THOSE DAYS SAYS THE LORD (kurios) - Remember that these are the words the Holy Spirit is speaking (Heb 10:15).
 And they refer of course to the New Covenant promised in the Old Testament in Jeremiah and other passages.
+Them of course refers to the Jews (cp the intended audience of the announcement of the New Covenant in Jer 31:31-33+) yet this covenant is now available to anyone who believes that Christ's blood is satisfactory and sufficient to save them from the penalty of their sins -- eternal destruction and separation.

 The writer again quotes Jeremiah (quoting from the Greek, the Septuagint -Lxx, not quite but almost verbatim)…